christophjurczyk/Fourier_Series_Visualizer/README.md

 <img src="/doc/TouchBar2.png" alt="pcb"/>

+## Preview
+You can open the app as well in your brower with this [link](https://christophjurczyk.github.io/Fourier_Series_Visualizer/fourierSeries.html).

 ## Installation
 To run the app, simply download the desired release for your operating system.
 Unzip the file and run the following files depending on your OS: